AndreasKranz/MachineLearningOmega/README.md

 The final dataset is "finalDataSet.csv", which is already preproccessed.
 - With "datasetPreprocessing.ipynb" preprocessing has been applied to the original data

+## Oversampled Dataset
+The oversampled data set is split into the train set "train_oversampled.csv" and the test set "test_set.csv"
+- With "ApplyOversampling.ipynb" oversampling has been applied to the finalDataSet.csv

 ## Choosing the right model
 Please Follow these steps to reach the results: